adarshmammen/TopCoderPractice/README.md

-Attempting to get the hang of Topcoder and possiby do really well
+Attempting to get the hang of Topcoder and possibly do really well.